solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * -0 dmitrizagidulin: to non-container Append-only
     access separate from Read access (since the server-side PATCH engine often needs Read access to process the file and prevent collisions)
+* +1 bblfish: public [si] [ai] )(note: resumé examples make sense for RDF based resumes.
+Or for append to a container (in which case the RDF can be signed).
+For RDF based resumes, append makes sense if the resumé is in Quad format, as that allows subgraphs to be signed.
+Otherwise linking makes more sense)

 ### Removing access
 URL: https://solid.github.io/authorization-panel/wac-ucr/#basic-removing